If you are interested in adopting one of our pets, please download our

 Everyone at Precious Pets Adoption League is devastated that we had to say goodbye to her.
 But we can take pride in knowing that we did everything we could to try to save her and give her another chance at having a good life.
 At least we were able to give her a couple of months or so where she got to be a normal dog and know that she was loved and cared for.
 Had we known that she had advanced cancer, we wouldn't have put her through surgery, but we had no way of knowing that beforehand.

 Please donate whatever you can so that we can help more dogs and cats like Rihanna.
-If you would like to donate to Precious Pets Adoption League, contact us at firstname.lastname@example.org or 586-405-5741, or visit us at our Saturday adoption events 11 am - 4 pm at the Sterling Heights Petco by Lakeside Mall [see near the top of this page for more information.]
+If you would like to donate to Precious Pets Adoption League, contribute to our Paypal account: "email@example.com", contact us at firstname.lastname@example.org or 586-405-5741, or visit us at our Saturday adoption events 11 am - 4 pm at the Sterling Heights Petco by Lakeside Mall [see near the top of this page for more information].
+If you go to any of our adoptable animal listings, Petfinder has a button you can click on to sponsor the animal, meaning that your donation will specifically go toward the care and feeding of that dog or cat.

 ! ! !
 Your donation will help to cover $1,000+ Rihanna's veterinary bills ! ! !